catapulta-sh/catapulta-foundry-template/README.md

 - [Node.js](https://gist.github.com/d2s/372b5943bce17b964a79)
 - [Foundry](https://book.getfoundry.sh/)

-Click "Use this template" on [GitHub](https://github.com/catapulta-sh/catapulta-foundry-template) to create a new repository with this repo as the initial state.
+Click "Use this template" on [GitHub](https://github.com/catapulta-sh/catapulta-foundry-template) to get started quickly.

 You can also git clone this repository and enter to the repository directory: